feetbots/ezmusic/README.md

 # ezmusic
-A clone of spotify but for youtube and it's free
+A free Mac spotify clone for youtube.